openpracticelibrary/openpracticelibrary/src/pages/practice/remote-af-backlog-filter.md

   * the work's sponsor (e.g. Product Owner) needs to understand the risk profile of the work

   * the team has struggled with forecasting work effectively
-howTo: |-
+howTo: >-
   **Preparation:**

   1. Download a copy of the remote:af backlog filter using the link provided

-  2. Upload the template to your preffered
+  2. Upload the template to your preferred virtual whiteboard tool or print it out for in person workshops

+  **Filter the backlog:**

+  1. Map the work items in the team backlog to the matrix
 resources:
   - link: https://drive.google.com/file/d/1mwVym7SJ_uVggTrZubrniPAmkPLWVokq/view?usp=sharing
     linkType: web